Axelmans/Proteomics/readme.md

 This project aims to contribute to unbiased research in proteomics, addressing the still rather prevalent issue that biological studies often disproportionately focus on a single ethnic group.
 However, biologically relevant differences between ethnic groups do exist, and being aware of them goes a long way towards better and more personalised care.

 # Research Questions
 1. Does an Open Search annotate more spectra than a Closed Search?
 2. Which PTM's are present inside each individual and at what frequencies?
-3. Which amino-acid substitutions are present and how does this differ between ethnical groups?

 # Practical
 The Python code uses the __pyteomics__ library.
 An abstract base class named __Analyser__ is defined in __analyser.py__, which gets derived by more concrete analysers for analysing the __.pepXML__ files.

 There is a directory with such files for both searches.

 Each derived class reads  __.pepXML__ files, but differs in the way they use their information.

 # Question 1
 The relevant file for this question is __stats.py__, here is the general approach of its analysis:
 1. Search hits are filtered: only matches with a low enough "expect" score (<= 0.05) count as annotations.